 French Misson Statement

-In the lessons pupils are taught to use the four skills of listening, speaking, reading and writing.
-By using songs, games, role play and many interactive activities, including the use of an interactive whiteboard, pupils can learn and have fun while they are progressing at their own level and pace.
-All the pupils achieve and even the most reticent are motivated to take part.
-Support staff take an active part in lessons, which helps to encourage pupils to try for themselves.
+In lessons, students are taught to use the four skills of listening, speaking, reading and writing.
+By using songs, games, role play and many interactive activities, including the use of an interactive whiteboard, students can learn and have fun while they are progressing at their own level and pace.
+All the students achieve and even the most reticent are motivated to take part.
+Support staff take an active part in lessons, which helps to encourage students to try for themselves.

-Every year in July, we hold a French Day during which pupils take part in various activities with a French theme.
-They are encouraged to dress up and speak French throughout the day and even the canteen staff take part by preparing French food for the pupils to try.
+Every year in July, we hold a French Day during which students take part in various activities with a French theme.
+They are encouraged to dress up and speak French throughout the day and even the catering staff take part by preparing French food for the students to try.